Israeli invasion of Syria (2024–present): 2024

 The military advance extended into the Quneitra Governorate, with substantial forces entering the town of Khan Arnabah.
 Syrian media reported that Israeli forces had advanced into the city center of al-Salam.
-Following the advance into the Quneitra Governorate and the Syrian-controlled side of Mount Hermon by the Israeli Special Forces Shaldag Unit (Unit 5101), Israeli Prime Minister Benjamin Netanyahu issued a statement saying that the 1974 ceasefire agreement had collapsed when Syrian soldiers abandoned their posts in the Golan Heights, and that the area was to be temporarily occupied (Note: By 11 February the IDF changed course, stating that the area will be permanently occupied) to "ensure that no hostile force embeds itself next to the border of Israel."
+Following the advance into the Quneitra Governorate and the Syrian-controlled side of Mount Hermon by the Israeli Special Forces Shaldag Unit (Unit 5101), Israeli Prime Minister Benjamin Netanyahu issued a statement saying that the 1974 ceasefire agreement had collapsed when Syrian soldiers abandoned their posts in the Golan Heights, and that the area was to be temporarily occupied (Note: By 11 February the IDF changed course, stating that the area will be permanently occupied.)
+He also stated that "We will not allow any hostile force to establish itself on our border".
 Netanyahu stated Assad's fall "offers great opportunity" to occupy more Syrian territory.
 During the takeover, IDF spokesman Avichay Adraee announced a curfew in five Syrian villages, including Quneitra, ordering locals of the border towns to remain inside "until further notice."
 On 8 December 2024, Al Arabiya reported that Israel had taken control of Tell al-Hara.
-On 10 December correspondents for Al Jazeera and Enab Baladi reported Israeli tanks in several Syrian villages such as Beer Ajam.
+On 10 December 2024, correspondents for Al Jazeera and Enab Baladi reported Israeli tanks in several Syrian villages such as Beer Ajam.
 Although Israeli tanks were also reported as far as Qatana, 16 mi from Damascus an IDF spokesman insisted that "IDF forces are not advancing towards Damascus.
 This is not something we are doing or pursuing in any way" while acknowledging that, beyond the buffer zone, "a few additional points" had been seized.
 The Israeli Defense Minister also stated that Israel aims to establish a "sterile defence zone" in southern Syria to "prevent the establishment and organisation of terror in Syria".

 On 11 December, orthodox Chabad Jews printed the Tanya, a central Chabad religious text, from a light truck on Syrian land, at the base of Mount Hermon, a short distance to the east of the purple line.

 On 12 December, Syrian residents of Hader, Hamidiya, and Umm Batna in Quneitra Governorate were displaced from their homes after the IDF entered with military vehicles, with Israeli troops subsequently probing Umm Batna in its entirety.